Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.

 Some people with dementia worsen when they are moved from their home to a long-term care facility.
 However, after a short time, most people adjust and function better in the more supportive environment.

 Many dietary supplements have been tried but have generally proved of little value in treating dementia.
 They include lecithin, ergoloid mesylates, and cyclandelate.
-An extract of Ginkgo biloba, a dietary supplement that is marketed as a memory enhancer, may modestly benefit some people with dementia (see Medicinal Herbs and Nutraceuticals: Ginkgo).
-However, evidence for ginkgo is inconsistent, and further study is needed.
-High doses may have side effects.
+An extract of Ginkgo biloba, a dietary supplement, is marketed as a memory enhancer (see see Ginkgo).
+However, studies do not show any benefit from taking ginkgo, and in high doses, it may have side effects.

 Vitamin B12 supplements are effective only in people who have vitamin B deficiency, and thyroid hormone replacement is effective only in those who have an underactive thyroid gland.